 Anyone opting for outpatient surgery can choose between an ambulatory surgical center — where people undergo surgery but stay no longer than 24 hours — and a hospital outpatient department.

 The surgical procedure is the same for inpatients and outpatients.
 The differences involve the preparation for the surgery, the length of the hospital stay, and the location of postoperative recovery.

 Doctors also refer to knee replacement surgery as “total knee replacement,” “total knee arthroplasty,” and “arthroplasty of the knee.”

 Many factors contribute to the total cost of this major surgery.
 These include:

-- the length of time the operation takes
+- how long the operation takes

-- the type and quantity of anesthesia used
+- the type and quantity of anesthetic

 - physical therapy services during recovery